notion/chef-prometheus-platform/README.md

 ### install

-Install Prometheus server and Alertmanager.

-Prometheus server will be installed on the host defined in the following
-attribute:

-`node['prometheus-platform']['master_host']`

-Alertmanager will be installed on the same host of the Prometheus server if the following attribute is set to true value:

-`node['prometheus-platform']['has_alertmanager']`
+Install all components with sub-attribute 'install?' as true.

-### node\_exporter
+### scrapers

-Install and start Prometheus Node exporter on node if node has been defined as a target in Prometheus server (see .kitchen.yml for example).

-This recipe also generate node exporter related config to deploy on Prometheus server.
+Prepare scrape\_configs configuration from scrapers attributes.
+Use cluster-search to create a dynamic "static\_configs".

 ### config

-Generate and deploy global config and Alertmanager config for prometheus server.
+Generate and deploy configuration for all components.

-Alerting and recording rules are deployed through a data\_bag.
+Also generate the alerting and recording rules for Prometheus.

 ### service

-Deploy systemd units for Prometheus server and Alertmanager.
+Deploy systemd units for all components.

 Resources/Providers
 -------------------